 Home fires occur more in winter than in any other season.
 As you stay cozy and warm this winter, be fire smart!

--Heating equipment is involved in 1 in every 7 home fires and 1 in every 5 home fire deaths.
+-1 in every 7 home fires and 1 in every 5 home fire deaths involves heating equipment.

 -Keep anything that can burn at least 3 feet from any heat source like fireplaces, wood stoves, radiators or space heaters.

 -Keep portable generators outside, away from windows, and as far away from your home as possible.

 -Install and test carbon monoxide alarms at least once a month.

 -Plug only 1 heat-producing appliance (like a space heater) into an electrical outlet at a time.

 -Have a qualified professional clean and inspect your chimney and vents every year.

 -Store cooled ashes in a tightly covered metal container, and keep it outside at least 10 feet from your home and any nearby buildings.